hkeiken/junos-scripts/simple-push-set-config/README.md

 ## Setup

-For this to work Netconf has to be enabled on the devices:
+For this to work Netconf has to be enabled on the device:
 ```
 set system services netconf ssh
 ```